SoftSimu/CellSim3D/documentation.md

 ## Geometry

-The geometry used to describe the cells is that of a C180 fullerene, a structure that gives our cells a spherical shape while keeping the simulation time reasonable.
+Each cell in the simulation is made of 180 nodes, and each node and its neighbors are connected with springs.
 The input variables used to describe each cell include:

 + "particle_mass"

-   mass of each node constructing a cell
+   mass of each node
 + "checkSphericity"::Boolean

-   Check whether or not cells are spherical to determine if they are suitable for division,
+   Add the sphericity condition for cells to be able to divide

 ## Force field